 7.2. mark / setmark

 The setmark keyword functions similar to the tag keyword.
-If the packet matches the rule, ipfw applies a 32-bin identifier to the packet.
+If the packet matches the rule, ipfw applies a 32-bit identifier to the packet.
 This identifier (the "mark") is held with the packet internally inside ipfw.
-It is not sent with the packet on the wire and is not visible to any network monitoring from tools like tcpdump(1) or man:[wireshark].
+It is not sent with the packet on the wire and is not visible to any network monitoring from tools like tcpdump(1) or wireshark(1).

-Like tags, a mark can be used as another filtering device with other ipfw rules to do policy base routing or filtering.
+Like tags, a mark can be used as another filtering device with other ipfw rules to do policy based routing or filtering.
 Note that only one mark can be applied at a time.

 A big advantage of marks over tags are their ability to be matched as a lookup key in a table.
 Also, a mark can have a bitmask applied to it.

-To explore mark and setmark we will use the architecture of Simple NAT shown in Simple NAT.
+To explore mark and setmark, use the architecture of Simple NAT shown in Simple NAT.
 Begin by creating the network with the mkbr.sh script and starting the VMs with the runvm.sh script shown in Simple NAT.

 Assign the IP addresses as shown, and ensure all VMs have connectivity with adjacent systems.

-Before we place a setmark value on a packet, start the data communications scripts and examine the output of the ipfw log by setting the sysctl to log to syslog:
+Before placing a setmark value on a packet, load the ipfw module and redirect the output of the ipfw log by setting the sysctl to log to syslog:

 Now insert the following firewall rules and examine the log file /var/log/security: